AckerlyXu/heima/articles/service-bus-messaging/service-bus-pricing-billing.md

 |100,000-500,000/month|$0.025 per connection/month|
 |Over 500,000/month|$0.015 per connection/month|

+>[!NOTE]
->[AZURE.NOTE] 1,000 brokered connections are included with the Standard messaging tier (via the base charge) and can be shared across all queues, topics, and subscriptions within the associated Azure subscription.
+> 1,000 brokered connections are included with the Standard messaging tier (via the base charge) and can be shared across all queues, topics, and subscriptions within the associated Azure subscription.

 <br />

+>[!NOTE]
->[AZURE.NOTE] Billing is based on the peak number of concurrent connections and is prorated hourly based on 744 hours per month.
+> Billing is based on the peak number of concurrent connections and is prorated hourly based on 744 hours per month.

 |Premium Tier
 |---|